 Electricity from renewable sources of energy is stimulated by a feed-in tariff scheme which includes elements of a renewable quota scheme and tendering.
-Since 2011 this scheme only applies to pre-existing RES-E installations and is closed for new RES-E projects.
-Moreover, the present main RES-E support scheme is being evaluated which may result in reforms within short.
+This scheme was introduced in 2011, is currently suspended and is due to be completely phased out by 1 January 2020.
+It is closed for new RES-E projects.
+The suspended main RES-E support scheme is being evaluated which is to lead to the introduction of a new technology neutral RES-E support scheme within short.
 Small-scale renewable generation, notably PV, is stimulated by net metering.
-On the other hand, since January 2014 a tax for subsidised electricity generators is in place.
 Renewable heating and cooling is promoted by fiscal instruments.
-To date, renewable transport fuels are promoted through a tax mechanism as well.
+To date, renewable transport fuels are promoted through a biofuels quota scheme and a fiscal incentive.